tesommer/FreeCrumbs/Builder/Home/README.md

 * ``play macro [<times>=1]``:
   Plays a macro a certain number of times (default is one). ``macro`` specifies a macro in the current script, or a macro in an external script.
-In the latter case, the format of the parameter is ``script-location->macro-name`` (the macro name may be omitted to play the first macro in the script).
+In the latter case, the format of the parameter is ``script-location->macro-name``.
+The macro name may be omitted to play the first macro in the script.
+Input can be passed to the external script like this:
+  ``script-location:variable1=<value1>:variable2=<value2>->macro-name``.
+  The variable-value pairs will be set in the external script.
 This command supports an optional logical expression, e.g.:
   ``play WTAB 1 x > -1``.
 The macro will be played if the condition is true.
 The following logical operators are supported: